abdout/databayt/README.md

 # Databayt

 Reclaim Your Time by Automating the Boring.
 Databayt is a bussiness automation service provider to allow a soultion to save time and effort.
 Free.
-Open Source. **a compact, modular, and reusable code library**.
+Open Source. **Use this to build your own compact and reusable code library**.

 ![hero](public/readme/stack.png)